Introduction to the Bengali language

 Learning Elementary Bengali

 The coursebook is W. Radice: “Teach Yourself Bengali”.
-Since Bengali pronunciation differs considerably from English students are advised to get a copy with cassettes or with cd.
+Since Bengali pronunciation differs considerably from English students are advised to get a copy with cd.

 Students enrolled in the course will go through “Teach Yourself Bengali” in the first two terms covering all essential grammar and basic vocabulary and thus being introduced into basic reading, writing and conversational skills.
 In the third term students will expand their vocabulary, consolidate their grammar and will be exposed to the diverse registers and styles of Bengali through texts from various sources (political and cultural journals, literary texts, cinema etc.).
 Their communicative skills will further be developed through regular discussions and the writing of 150-200 word Bengali compositions on a weekly basis.
 All students are required to pass the tests held during the teaching term.

-The workload can be heavy, especially for those who are not familiar with a South Asian.
+The workload can be heavy, especially for those who are not familiar with a South Asian language.
 If you intend to participate, you should make sure that you can devote to Bengali 10-15 hours per week at home.

-Elementary Bengali is primarily intended for students enrolled on the M. Phil in Modern South Asian Studies and BA in Sanskrit.
+Elementary Bengali is primarily intended for students enrolled on the M. St. or M. Phil in Modern South Asian Studies.
 Prospective language learners from outside the Faculty of Oriental Studies should contact their tutors at their college, which will pay for the course.
 If the course is not full, self-paying students from outside the university may join the course and make payment before the beginning of each term.
 Admission for self-paying students is subject to availability and to the approval of the course tutor.

 Dictionaries: Students are advised to provide a copy of the Samsad Bengali-English dictionary (Sahitya Samsad, Kolkata) and of the Samsad English-Bengali dictionary (Sahitya Samsad, Kolkata).